Henry-Osorto/Entrepreneurship_Education/README.md

 This project examines whether entrepreneurship education influences entrepreneurial intention among university students in Honduras indirectly through entrepreneurial self-efficacy and entrepreneurial motivation.

 The repository has been organized to support transparency and reproducibility.
-It includes the anonymized dataset used for the analyses, the codebook, the questionnaire in English and Spanish, the construct framework with dimensions, measurement items, and sources, the R scripts used for statistical analyses, and the LaTeX files used to generate the manuscript.
+It includes the anonymized dataset used for the analyses, the codebook, the questionnaire in English and Spanish, the construct framework with dimensions, measurement items, and sources, the R scripts used for statistical analyses, and the manuscript.

 ## Repository Structure